 The IAPP GDPR Comprehensive programs in Brussels and New York were so successful that we’re bringing this intensive education to even more cities worldwide.
 Registration for our London event opens June 20.

-We’ll be in London for a two-day, deep dive into the GDPR with the most informed faculty in the world.
+We’ll be in London for a two-day deep dive into the GDPR with the most informed faculty in the world.
 Don’t miss this opportunity to gain the knowledge you’ll need to be compliant.
-Register now to save during Early Bird!
+Register now!